CharlesTack/mentalhealth/README.md

 - Mozilla Firefox
 - Opera

-The colours used on the site in combination with each other have been analysed by the [WebAIM](https://webaim.org/resources/contrastchecker/) contrast checker which provided the following results (a score out of 5 to display how many of their tests each combination passed, as well as the contrast ratio):

-- Brown (#4A3B3A) on blue (#AABFDA): 4/5 (contrast ratio: 5.64:1)
-- Yellow (#FBF5D8) on dark green (#537C74): 2/5 (contrast ratio: 4.25:1)
-- Brown (#4A3B3A) on green (#97B76A): 4/5 (contrast ratio: 4.7:1)
-- Green (#668755) on yellow (#FBF5D8): 2/5 (contrast ratio: 3.71:1)
-- Brown (#4A3B3A) on yellow (#FBF5D8): 5/5 (contrast ratio: 9.68:1)
-- Brown (#4A3B3A) on white (#FFFFFF): 5/5 (contrast ratio: 10.61:1)
-- Green (#668755) on white (#FFFFFF): 2/5 (contrast ratio: 4.06:1)

-This would indicate that whilst the colour combinations may be calming, they are not necessarily best used together for accessibility, though it should be noted that the lowest scored combinations are used where the text is either a header or bold.

 ### Testing Results:

-W3 validation testing was carried out and a number of errors were highlighted which have been fixed, see [Bugs & Fixes](https://github.com/charlestack/mentalhealth#bugs--fixes).
+W3 validation testing was carried out and a number of errors were highlighted which have been fixed, please see [Bugs & Fixes](https://github.com/charlestack/mentalhealth#bugs--fixes) for details.

 W3 validation completed as clear of any errors or warnings, except for the warning regarding the h1 element on line 77 of index.html which was maintained as the appearance of the h1 element marks the true stylistic start of the page (with the preceding h2 element being in the hero section).

 ### Lighthouse Results: